M64GitHub/neuralnet/README.md

 Artifical neural network for test and learning purposes.
 Multi-layer perceptron.
 Evolution-theory and genetic algorithm based learning.
 Various activation functions to choose from.

 ## Motivation
-The goal is to research and understand the concepts of modern ai better, by writing them myself.
+The goal is to research and understand the concepts of modern ai better, by writing them myself and creating a playground for experimentation.
 One focus shall then lay in inspection of the later trained model, and trying to find out in what ways a model can be best analyzed, if, at all.
 I am thinking of writing a kind of visualizer / "debugger" of the trained model's activity when reacting to different inputs.
 I am curious if multiple (almost "isolatable") "brain regions" will emerge, that trigger specific output labels, or the model's "knowledge" will be completely un-analyzable.

 ## Status
 Pre functional.